Wildlife in Sri Lanka - Best of Sri Lanka's National Parks

 ₹ 9,750 onwards View Packages

 The wildlife in Sri Lanka is vast and includes various plant and animal species.
-Sri Lanka has many protected areas that aid in the conservation of these species, many of which are scarce and endangered.
-The country has a tropical climate, with a lot of rainfall throughout the year.
-Hence, the wildlife found here are mostly species that are used to tropical climates.
+Sri Lanka has many protected areas that aid in conserving these species, many of which are scarce and endangered.
+The country has a tropical climate with a lot of yearly rainfall.
+Hence, the wildlife found here are mostly species used in tropical climates.
+The various national parks in Sri Lanka are the best places to witness these beautiful creatures in their wild habitats.

 1. Udawalawe National Park